kubedb/cli/docs/guides/elasticsearch/quickstart/quickstart.md

 - Service *`quick-elasticsearch`* targets all Pods which are acting as *client* node
 - Service *`quick-elasticsearch-master`* targets all Pods which are acting as *master* node

-KubeDB supports Elasticsearch clustering where Pod can be any of these three role: *master*, *data* or *client*.
+KubeDB supports Elasticsearch clustering where pods can be any of these three role: *master*, *data* or *client*.

 If you see `Topology` section in `kubedb describe` result, you will know role(s) of each Pod.